List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Shadow Weaver

 Shadow Weaver first appeared in the She-Ra cartoon series as the Evil Horde's Head Mistress of Dark Magic who hides her horrific appearance within a grand crimson hooded robe.
 She commands an array of Black Magicks, vast encyclopedic knowledge of dark Etherian mystical lore and access to ancient artifacts accumulated by years of Horde dominion over the galaxy.
 She is often seen as a second-in-command type to Hordak but is still his slave, he has been seen threatening to wipe her mystical advancements away at a whim.
-Her stygian abode lies on the outskirts the Fright Zone and is appropriately called Horror Hall.
+Her stygian abode lies on the outskirts of the Fright Zone and is appropriately called Horror Hall.
 Nicknamed "Weaver" by Hordak, she is a powerful sorceress in her own right, equal to her long-time rival Castaspella.